simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_cruise_ST_bounds.rst

     Returns a dataframe containing the spatio-temporal bounding box accosiated with the specified cruise.
-Effectively, this method returns a subset of the outputs returend by the cruise_by_name method.
+Effectively, this method returns a subset of the outputs returned by the cruise_by_name method.

     |